-Individuals with disabilities should be considered the same and have the same rights as individuals without disabilities.
-This means that all individuals with disabilities should have the right to participate in the same activities and routines as individuals without disabilities in their community, including having jobs and friends without disabilities.
-Although this idea has been supported by many advocates of individuals with disabilities, the question of how best to
+Individuals with disabilities should be considered the same as individuals without disabilities and have the same rights.
+This means that all individuals with disabilities should have the right to participate in the same activities and routines as individuals without disabilities in their communities, including having jobs and friends without disabilities.
+Although this idea has been supported by many advocates of individuals with disabilities, the question of how best to meet the needs of students who need special education services continues to challenge parents, advocates, and educators.